 DUTIES OF OFFICERS

 SECTION 4.
-Recording Secretary.
-Said officer shall have the duty to give notice of all meetings of the Society; he shall keep minutes of all meetings and shall be responsible for all official records; he shall have custody of the Official Seal of the Society and he shall perform such other duties as may be delegated to him by the President or the Board of Directors.
+Secretary Said officer shall have the duty to give notice of all meetings of the Society; he shall keep minutes of all meetings and shall be responsible for all official records; he shall have custody of the Official Seal of the Society; he, together with the Director of Outreach, shall publicize events and activities of the Society by informing the media through direct contact and press releases as may be appropriate; and he shall perform other such duties as may be delegated to him by the President or the Board of Directors.

 SECTION 7.
-Advocate.
-The Advocate shall give legal counsel and advice to the President and Board of Directors and shall perform such other duties of his office as may be delegated to him by the President or the Board of Directors.
+Advocate Said officer shall give legal counsel and advice to the President and Board of Directors and shall perform such duties of his office as may be delegated to him by the President or the Board of Directors.

 SECTION 1.
-It shall be the duty of the Board of Directors to carry out the purposes, goals and objectives of this Society as provided in this Constitution.
+It shall be the duty of the Board of Directors to carry out the mission of this Society as provided in this Constitution.

 SECTION 3.
 The Board of Directors shall meet for the transaction of business on a monthly basis and at any other time the President or any five members of the Board request in writing that such meeting be called.

 SECTION 4.
-A majority of the Board of Directors shall constitute a quorum for the transaction of business and a majority of those present shall rule.
+A majority of the Board of Directors shall constitute a quorum for the transaction of business.

 SECTION 5.
 The Directors hereinafter specified shall have the powers and duties herein set forth and such additional powers and duties as may be delegated to them by the President or the Board of Directors:

-3. The Senior Director shall assist the President and perform such duties as may be delegated to him by the President; he shall be Chairman of the Advisory Committee comprised of all of the active past Presidents of this Society and he shall be ex-officio a member of all standing committees with power to vote.
+E. The Senior Director shall assist the President and perform such duties as may be delegated to him by the President.

 RECALL OF OFFICERS AND DIRECTORS